 If you’re like most of us, you might zoom into that tiny zit on your forehead, the bags under your eyes, or you’ll find some other imperfection to fixate on that goes beyond your appearance; your tedious job, lackluster love life, or your insecurities and emotional baggage.

 If you feel this way, know that you’re not alone.
-In our ’fix me‘ culture, we’re constantly led to believe that there is a void that we need to fill.
+In our ’fix me‘ culture, we’re constantly reminded of our so-called imperfections.
 Consumerism tantalizes us with make-up to cover up our blemishes, cosmetic surgery to make our bodies more appealing to conventional aesthetics, psychotherapists to help us ‘fit in’, self-improvement courses, and pills to rid us of our psychological wounds and worries.

 For the longest time, I felt that there was something wrong with me.
 While growing up, family members always reminded me of my inadequacies because I didn’t fit into their culturally acceptable mold.
-When I was younger, I always questioned my worth and consequently attracted people who mirrored my insecurities until I finally changed how I related to myself.
+When I was younger, I always questioned my worth and consequently attracted people who mirrored my insecurities.

-Instead of viewing yourself as broken, see yourself as a work in progress, like a sapling that needs to be watered and nourished before it can come into full bloom.
+If you’re battling these voices, remember that you’re not broken – you’re a work in progress, like a sapling that needs to be watered and nourished before it can come into full bloom.
 You’re not resting on your laurels or being delusional about what needs improvement in your life.
-What’s needed is a shift in how we approach personal growth and progress.
-We need to approach our foibles the way we would with someone we love – with acceptance and sensitivity.

 You can improve and be a better you without having to judge and berate yourself.
 Author Mike Dooley writes, “You do not need fixing or self-help so much as you need self-love and acceptance.
 When you show yourself unconditional love and compassion, old unhelpful patterns of thought and behavior naturally begin to fade away.”